MIR4-HQ/MIR4-HQ/README.md

 * you can tell when i'm in my introverted state if i'm lurking rather than interacting, especially when i have slower, delayed responses. sometimes ill put it in my name.
 * ^^ probably on like.
 DND. methinks

-* i'm still okay to c+h i just. don't really know about chatting.
+* i'm still okay to c+h i just. don't really know about chatting. #noOffense

 * dont mistake me being offtab as me being introverted yay!